-As the driver, you are responsible for any children you transport in vour vehicle.
+As the driver, you are responsible for any children you transport in your vehicle.

-- Protect your children by properly using appropriate child seats \Rightarrow page 45. - Always ensure that the belt webbing is properly positioned according to the instructions provided by the manufacturer of the child seat. - When travelling, do not allow children to distract you from traffic. - Take breaks regularly during long trips.
+- Protect your children by properly using appropriate child seats ⇒ page 44. - Always ensure that the belt webbing is properly positioned according to the instructions provided by the manufacturer of the child seat. - When travelling, do not allow children to distract you from traffic. - Take breaks regularly during long trips.
 Take a break at least every two hours.

-- Never install a rear-facing child seat on the front passenger seat unless the front passenger airbag has been disabled.
-Risk of potentially fatal injuries to the child!
-If it is necessary, in exceptional circumstances, to transport a child on the front passenger seat, always disable the front passenger airbag \Rightarrow page 41, "Deactivating airbags". - For those vehicles that do not include a key lock switch to turn the airbag off, an Authorised Service Centre must be consulted. - All passengers, especially children, must assume the proper sitting position and be properly belted in while travelling. - Never hold children or babies on your lap, this can result in potentially fatal injuries to the child!
+- Never install a child seat facing backwards (or rear-facing) on the front passenger seat unless the front passenger airbag has been disabled.
+This represents a risk of fatal injuries to the child!
+However, if it is necessary, in exceptional cases, to transport a child in the front passenger seat, the front passenger airbag must always be disabled ⇒ page 40, "Deactivating airbags\".
+If the passenger seat has a height adjustment option, move it to the highest position. - For those vehicles that do not include a key lock switch to turn the airbag off, an Authorised Service Centre must be consulted. - All passengers, especially children, must assume the proper sitting position and be properly belted in while travelling.

-- Never allow a child to be transported in a vehicle without being properly secured, or to stand up or kneel on a seat while travelling.
+- Never hold children or babies on your lap, this can result in potentially fatal injuries to the child! - Never allow a child to be transported in a vehicle without being properly secured, or to stand up or kneel on a seat while travelling.
 In an accident, the child could be flung through the vehicle, causing possibly fatal injuries to themselves and other occupants. - If children assume an improper sitting position when the car is moving, they expose themselves to greater risk of injury during a sudden braking manoeuvre or in an accident.
-This is particularly the case if the child is trayelling on the front passenger seat and the airbag system is triggered in an accident: this could have consequences including serious injury or death. - A suitable child seat can protect your child! - Never leave a child unsupervised in a child seat or alone in the vehicle. - Depending on weather conditions, it may become extremely hot or cold inside the vehicle.
-This can be fatal. - Children who are less than 1.5 metres tall must not wear a normal seat belt without a child restraint system, as this could cause injuries to the abdominal and neck areas during a sudden braking manoeuvre or in an accident. - .
-Do not allow the belt webbing to become twisted or jammed, or to rub on any sharp edges. - Incorrectly worn seat belts can cause injuries even in a minor collision or sudden braking manoeuvres. - The seat belt provides maximum protection only when the belt web is properly positioned \Rightarrow page 22, "Seat belts". - Only one child may occupy a child seat ⇒ page 45, "Child seats".
+This is particularly the case if the child is travelling on the front passenger seat and the airbag system is triggered in an accident; this could have consequences including serious injury or death. - A suitable child seat can protect your child! - Never leave a child unsupervised in a child seat or alone in the vehicle. - Depending on weather conditions, it may become extremely hot or cold inside the vehicle.
+This can be fatal. - Children who are less than 1.5 metres tall must not wear a normal seat belt without a child restraint system, as this could cause injuries to the abdominal and neck areas during a sudden braking manoeuvre or in an accident. - Do not allow the belt webbing to become twisted or jammed, or to rub on any sharp edges. - Incorrectly worn seat belts can cause injuries even in a minor collision or sudden braking manoeuvres. - The seat belt provides maximum protection only when the belt web is properly positioned $\Rightarrow$ page 22, "Seat belts". - Only one child may occupy a child seat $\Rightarrow$ page 44, "Child seats".